Make code work in Visual Studio

 Unless you've made no modifications to code you've previously and successfully compiled, you probably have an error.
 If you're new to coding, you probably have lots of them.
 Errors are sometimes obvious, such as a simple syntax error or incorrect variable name, and sometimes they are difficult to understand, with only a cryptic code to guide you.
 For a cleaner view of the issues, navigate to the bottom of the build Output window, and click the Error List tab.
 This takes you to a more organized view of the errors and warnings for your project, and gives you some extra options as well.

 Click on the error line in the Error List window to jump to the line the error occurs in.
-(Or turn on line numbers by clicking in the Quick Launch bar in the upper-right, typing "line numbers" into it, and pressing Enter.
-This is the fastest way to get to the Options dialog where you can turn on line numbers.
-Learn to use the Quick Launch bar and save yourself many UI clicks!)
+(Or turn on line numbers by pressing Ctrl+Q, typing line numbers, and then choosing Turn line numbers on or off from the results.
+This is the fastest way to get to the Options dialog where you can turn on line numbers.)

 Press Ctrl+G to quickly jump to the line number where the error occurred.